validatorjs/validator.js/README.md

         return this; //Allow method chaining
     }

-When adding to the Filter prototype, use this.str to access the string and this.modify(new_str) to update it
+When adding to the Filter (&sanitize) prototype, use this.str to access the string and this.modify(new_str) to update it

     var Filter = require('filter').Filter;
     Filter.prototype.removeNumbers = function() {